 - Venue specific information such as whether there’s an open bar or cash bar

 - Gift list information or a link to your registry

 - Dress code, particularly important if you’re having an outdoor wedding

 What fun elements can you include on your wedding website?

 Of course, you may also wish to include some fun elements.
 Lots of couples add pictures of themselves from key moments in their relationship, as well as biographies of the bridal party.
 It’s your wedding, so be playful and set the tone for your wedding day with your wedding website.

 How can a wedding planner help with your wedding website?

-If you’re working with a wedding planner, they’ll be able to help you include the important information.
+If you’re working with a wedding planner in the UK, they’ll be able to help you include the important information.
 I regularly help my wedding planning clients to personalise their website and make it unique, fun and fresh so that their personalities shine.

-If you’re planning a wedding in Norfolk, Suffolk, Cambridge or Essex and fancy chatting through the plans for your wedding, I’d love to hear from you!
+If you’re planning a wedding in the UK and fancy chatting through the plans for your wedding, I’d love to hear from you!
 You can reach me on firstname.lastname@example.org or 0800 772 0765.